Use the Audio Recorder in GarageBand for iPad

 Recording starts at the current position of the playhead.
 The ruler shows the area being recorded in red.

-When you are finish, tap the Play button in the control bar to stop recording.
+When you are finished, tap the Play button in the control bar to stop recording.
 Tap the Play button again to hear your recording.

 Adjust the microphone input level